rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/alerts/_index.md

 - A node or [workload]({{<baseurl>}}/rancher/v2.x/en/k8s-in-rancher/workloads/) error occurring.
 - A scheduled deployment taking place as planned.
 - A node's hardware resources becoming overstressed.

+### Prometheus Queries

+> **Prerequisite:** Monitoring must be [enabled]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/monitoring/#enabling-cluster-monitoring) before you can trigger alerts with custom Prometheus queries or expressions.

+When you edit an alert rule, you will have the opportunity to configure the alert to be triggered based on a Prometheus expression.
+For examples of expressions, refer to [this page.]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/monitoring/expression)

 # Urgency Levels